A codec specifies how to map from and to raw values that are sent over the network. Raw values, which are natively

 When codecs are derived for complex types, e.g. for json mapping, schemas are looked up through implicit

-Codecs carry an additional type parameter, which specifies the media type.
-Some built-in media types include
+Codecs carry an additional type parameter, which specifies the codec format.
+Each format corresponds to a media type,

 multipart/form-data.
-Custom media types can be added by creating an
+Custom formats can be added by creating an

 implementation of the

-Thanks to codec being parametrised by media types, it is possible to have a
+Thanks to codec being parametrised by codec formats, it is possible to have a

 Codec[MyCaseClass, TextPlain, _] which

 specifies how to serialize a case class to plain text, and a different

 how to serialize a case class to json.
 Both can be implicitly available without implicit resolution conflicts.

 Different codec formats can be used in different contexts.
 When defining a path, query or header parameter, only a codec

 TextPlain media type can be used.
 However, for bodies, any media types is allowed.
 For example, the